 Porth Ysgo is a small sheltered National Trust beach at the end of the Llyn peninsula.
 The beach is mostly sand and shingle backed by high cliffs and looks out towards the islands of Ynys Gwylan.
 Very little beach is available at high tide.
 The waterfall of Pistyll y Gaseg is behind the beach, and is best seen after a period of heavy rain.
-Just to the east is a tiny pebbly cove known as Porth Alum.
+Just to the east is a tiny cove of rocks and pebbles known as Porth Alum.

 Remnants of the Nant manganese mine can be seen in the valleys behind the beaches, including spoil heaps and a few mine entrances which unusually have not been blocked off.
 Entrance is possible but there are some steep drops inside some of these, so exploration should not be undertaken lightly or without proper equipment.

 To the south-west is the islet of Maen Gwenonwy, connected to the mainland by a shingle tombolo.
 The beach known as Porth Cadlan is on the east side of this, and although shown on maps as sandy, it's actually all rocks and shingle.
 There is no path down to it, but it is possible to reach it by carefully scrambling down a very steep grassy slope and steep rocks at the bottom.